Olympic Corrections Center (OCC)

 OCC's Regular Visiting Hours have also been published below as a quick reference for your convenience.

-Many family friendly events are hosted at OCC.
+Many scheduled events are hosted at OCC.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the OCC Family Friendly Events Calendar (pdf) for information regarding upcoming scheduled events.
+Please refer to the OCC Event Calendar (pdf) for information regarding upcoming scheduled events.

 Regular Visiting Hours

 Below are the regularly scheduled visiting hours for each unit that accepts visitors at OCC.
 Regular visiting hours are subject to change due to unplanned incidents, as well as scheduled events.
-Please check facility alerts & notices, as well as the Family Friendly Events Calendar (pdf) and Visitor's Guidelines (pdf)for information that may impact your travel plans.
+Please check the facility alerts & notices, OCC Event Calendar (pdf), OCC Visit Calendar (pdf), and Visitor's Guidelines (pdf) for information that may impact your travel plans.

 Saturday | Sunday | State Observed Holidays |